 With the arrival of spring comes the impending frenzy of sporadic cleaning, otherwise known as Spring Cleaning, a time where everything from floor to ceiling receives a thorough cleansing.
 For now though, we’re going to focus on the floors.
 More specifically—carpet, hardwood, and linoleum.

 A quick trip to most stores will reveal a bevy of cleaning products designed absolutely anything that can happen to your floors.
 Products for spills, products for pets, products for carpet, products for ceramic; the list goes on and on.
 The cold truth is that most of these products are awful, not only for your floors, but also for the environment and in some cases, bad for your family.
-Thankfully there are a variety of “green” methods for cleaning floors.
+Thankfully there are a variety of “green” methods for cleaning floors with the best carpet cleaner.
 In fact, here are a few ways that are green, as well as all-natural:

 Your carpet can be one of the worst offenders when it comes to attracting and retaining dirt, allergens and stains.
 Luckily, there is a fairly simple way to clean your carpets using three ingredients, which you can likely find in your home.
 Simply combine a quarter-cup each of salt, white vinegar and borax, until it forms a paste.
 Apply the paste directly onto the stain and rub it in.
 Allow the paste to dry and vacuum it up.
 Simple!

 Lingering pet hair tends to be a big problem for people who live with carpets as well.
 Instead of wastefully filling your trashcan with used lint roller paper, your best bet is to use a powerful vacuum like one from Neato Robotics, which is designed to work phenomenally well at removing pet hair and other debris.